A Versatile Ultra-Stable Platform for Optical Multidimensional Fourier-Transform Spectroscopy: Abstract

 \section{Abstract}

 The JILA Multidimensional Optical Nonlinear SpecTRometer (JILA-MONSTR) is a robust, ultra-stable platform consisting nested and folded Michelson interferometers that can be actively phase stabilized.
 This platform generates a square of identical laser pulses that can be adjusted to have arbitrary time delay between them, while maintaining phase stability.
 The JILA-MONSTR provides output pulses for nonlinear excitation of materials and phase-stabilized reference pulses for heterodyne detection of the induced signal.
 This arrangement is ideal for performing coherent optical experiments, such as multidimensional Fourier-transform spectroscopy, which records the phase of the nonlinear signal as a function of the time delay between several of the excitation pulses.
 The resulting multidimensional spectrum is obtained from a Fourier transform.
 This spectrum can resolve, separate and isolate coherent contributions to the light-matter interactions associated with electronic excitation at optical frequencies.
 To show the versatility of the JILA-MONSTR, several demonstrations of two-dimensional Fourier-transform spectroscopy are presented, including an example of a phase-cycling scheme that reduces noise.
+Also shown is a spectrum that accesses two-quantum coherences, where all excitation pulses require phase locking for detection of the signal.